 Duke Economics is committed to helping students defray the cost of graduate study through tuition waivers based on need and merit.
 We also seek to provide valuable learning opportunities to our master's students employed as research assistants, teaching assistants, graders, and research support staff.

 (No work requirement.)

-Merit awards: In recognition of strong academic performance, we additionally offer 5-20 percent tuition waivers to nearly half of all MAE students after the completion of their first and second semesters.
+Merit awards (MAE students only): In recognition of strong academic performance, we offer 5-20 percent tuition waivers to eligible MAE students after the completion of their first and second semesters.
 Criteria include both GPA (taking into consideration course difficulty) and faculty nomination.
-This is not currently offered to MQFE, MSEC, or MAPE students.

-Research Assistantships: These assistantships are intended to enhance research experiences and collaboration between master's students and Department of Economics faculty; standard appointments are made on a per-semester basis (including summers) as result of mutual agreement between individual faculty and students.
+Research Assistantships: These assistantships are intended to enhance research experiences and collaboration between master's students and Department of Economics faculty.
+Standard appointments are made on a per-semester basis (including summers) as a result of mutual agreement between individual faculty and students.

-In addition, many master's students are hired as graduate (teaching or research) assistants in other units, including the Fuqua School of Business, Law School, Sanford School of Public Policy, Nicholas School of the Environment, and the Global Health Institute.
+- Teaching or research assistantships in the Fuqua School of Business, Law School, Sanford School of Public Policy, Nicholas School of the Environment, and the Global Health Institute;

 Please see the Graduate School's information on financial aid for more possibilities.